 The stucco decoration of the church is depicted on the obverse of the Macedonian 50-denar banknote issued in 1996.

-Did the origins of the Renaissance begin in Skopje?
+Did the origins of the Renaissance begun in Skopje?

 According to Andrew Graham-Dixon, British art historian and writer, these frescoes with their “…physical, electric presence…” are proof that there was more to Byzantine art than the formality and otherworldliness of its mosaic and icon tradition.